ElYusubov/ElYusubov/README.md

 ### Hi friends <img src="img/wave.gif" width="30px">
 <br>
-Welcome to my profile, I am Elkhan - a lifelong learner with passion to build simple solutions.<br> I am interested in cloud architecture, security and automation solutions that empower the community.
+Welcome to my profile, I am Elhan - a lifelong learner with passion to build simple solutions.<br> I am interested in cloud architecture, security and automation solutions that empower the community.

 ---

-🏆 20+ years of experience in software development and system design.
+🏆 22+ years of experience in software development and system design.

 📝 Blogging at #CloudMarathoner https://thecloudmarathoner.com